/ Docs / Introduction

 Processing a MIB file

 Once the MIB file has been loaded, the contents can be accessed and processed.
-Figure 3 below demonstrates some simple methods for extracting all the names of value symbols with an object identifier value.
+The sample code below demonstrates some simple methods for extracting all the names of value symbols with an object identifier value.
 The list of methods and accessors available can be found in the Mibble Java API.

 }